Skip to main content

 Choose the path that's right for you.

 Whether you're diving into graduate studies directly after your undergraduate degree or seeking to enhance your career with advanced expertise, our program offers a track perfectly suited to your goals.
-Opt for the Thesis Track to engage with professors in cutting-edge research, the Internship Track for hands on experience with project sponsors in both field and laboratory settings, or the Course-Based Track to move up in the workplace and enhance your skill set.
+Opt for the Thesis Track to engage with professors in cutting-edge research, the Practicum Track for hands on experience with project sponsors in both field and laboratory settings, or the Capstone Track to move up in the workplace and enhance your skill set.

 Group of student collecting river water data